jboss-developer/jboss-eap-quickstarts/ejb-throws-exception/README.md

-ejb-throws-exception: Deployment of an EAR Containing a JSF WAR and an EJB JAR that throws a custom exception
+ejb-throws-exception: Handle Exceptions across JARs in an EAR
 ====================================================================
 Author: Brad Maxwell
 Level: Intermediate
 Technologies: EJB, EAR
-Summary: Shows how to handle Exceptions across JARs in an EAR
+Summary: The `ejb-throws-exception` quickstart demonstrates how to throw and handle Exceptions across JARs in an EAR.
 Target Product: EAP
 Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------
-This example extends the `ejb-in-ear` quickstart and demonstrates how to handle Exceptions across JARs in an EAR.
+The `ejb-throws-exception` quickstart extends the [ejb-in-ear](../ejb-in-ear/README.md) quickstart and demonstrates how to handle Exceptions across JARs in an EAR.
 In this quickstart, an EJB in the EJB JAR throws a custom Exception.
 The web application in the client JAR catches the Exception and displays it in a nicely formatted message.
 The EAR contains: *JSF 2.0 WAR*, an *EJB 3.1* JAR and a client library JAR containg classes that both the WAR and EJB JAR use.

 The example is composed of three Maven projects, each with a shared parent.
 The projects are as follows: